-Working capital as at December 31, 2021 increased to \$224.6 million from \$189.1 million as at December 31, 2020 due to increased assets.
+Working capital as at December 31, 2022 increased to \$310.6 million from \$224.6 million as at December 31, 2021.
+The increase in working capital can be attributed to higher cash and inventory balances.
+Additionally, current debts, such as the 7% subordinated notes, were paid off, and tax installment payments were made, which led to a reduction in income taxes payable.
 Taiga believes that current levels are adequate to meet its working capital requirements.